ambrwlsn/website/src/blog/scotland-css-js/index.md

   </p>&mdash; Scotland JS (@ScotlandJS) <a href="https://twitter.com/ScotlandJS/status/1020631634524196864?ref_src=twsrc%5Etfw">July 21, 2018</a>
 </blockquote>

 Connie was also [Upfront](http://weareupfront.com/).
 Other people were too, including my good friend Anwen.
 I first learned about being Upfront last year at UX London where I met the great Lauren Currie.
-She is from Scotland and has done a tonne of amazing work - check it out [here](http://www.redjotter.com/).
+She is from Scotland and has done [a tonne of amazing work](http://www.redjotter.com/).
 She wanted a way for people to get experience being on stage without having to speak.
 What happens is a few chairs are set up on one side of the stage, and aspiring speakers sit down while a speaker gives their talk.
 Lauren hopes these people gain enough confidence to speak one day.
 I am on the Upfront [blog](http://weareupfront.com/blog/) :-)

 As I mentioned in the first section of this post, there was a low stage, and also face-to-face speaker discussion - both of which broke down barriers between speakers and attendees.
 There has been talk around 'hero-worship' of speakers at some conferences.
 This certainly was not the case here, and I'm sure many people had a much more genuine experience because of it.